Best time to visit Laos

 The monsoon season in Laos falls between May and October, with the north of the country getting more rainfall than the south.
 This doesn’t mean it rains all day – rather that there are short downpours that usually last no longer than a few hours.
 However, although the rain doesn't necessarily last for long, the wet weather can make travel difficult, particularly in rural areas.
 Also, during the monsoon, humidity tends to be high.
 So, if you’re wondering when is the best time to visit Laos to avoid a daily dousing, plan your trip for the dry season, from November – April.

-December is arguably the best month to travel to Laos for all-round favourable weather.
+December is arguably the best month to travel to Laos for all-round favorable weather.
 The dry and pleasant conditions are ideal for both sightseeing, and all kinds of outdoor activities, such as hiking, cycling, exploring caves and river travel.

 To better prepare for your upcoming trip to Laos also read the Laos travel tips we've collected.